This syndrome is caused by mutations in the gene that codes for a protein called fibrillin.

 Treatment of Marfan syndrome is aimed at preventing and/or fixing dangerous complications.

 Beta-blockers (such as atenolol and propranolol) are medications that slow the heart rate and decrease the force of heart contractions.
 These medications are given to make blood flow more gently through the aorta.
 However, if the aorta has widened or developed an aneurysm, the affected section should be repaired or replaced surgically.
 Severe valve regurgitation is also surgically repaired.
 Pregnant women are at especially high risk of complications with their aorta, so repair of the aorta before conception should be discussed.
 Angiotensin II receptor blockers (such as losartan and candesartan) are other medications that may be given to lower blood pressure.

 A displaced lens or retina can usually be reattached surgically.

 People should receive genetic counseling.
-People and their families may obtain additional information from the National Marfan Foundation.
+People and their families may obtain additional information from the The Marfan Foundation.

-National Marfan Foundation: Provides support, education, and community information about Marfan syndrome
+The Marfan Foundation: A resource providing support, education, and community information about Marfan syndrome

 |HEMANGEOL, Inderal, Inderal LA, Inderal XL, InnoPran XL|